Dil Dhadakne Do: Casting and characters

-Compared with the rest of the cast, Akhtar spent a whole year persuading Anil Kapoor to sign up for the film.
-Akhtar's brother Farhan and father Javed Akhtar also spoke to him about the role.
-However, when Aamir Khan approached him on Akhtar's behalf, he finally accepted the part.
+Compared with the rest of the cast, Zoya spent a whole year persuading Anil Kapoor to sign up for the film.
+Zoya's brother Farhan also spoke to him about the role.
+However, when Javed Akhtar approached him on his daughter's behalf, he finally accepted the role.
 Kapoor described his role of Kamal Mehra as a "manipulative patriarch" and a businessman who "has no qualms about manipulating people, even his own family members, to achieve his goal".
 He said, "Kamal is a self-made man and does not want to lose [his business empire] and will do anything to save it".
 Kapoor found playing his character very exciting, being completely opposite to his real self; a patriarch whose company, rather than his family, comes first.

 Shah called her character, Neelam Mehra, a "Delhi elite society queen bee" with multiple layers, saying, "It looks like nothing can put a chink in her armour, but inside, she is a vulnerable and lost person".
 She said her character shows an artificial side about her marriage while facing the world, opposed to her behaviour in their home: "It's not one of the best marriages.
 She hates what’s happened to both of them.
-But when they come in front of the world, she will stand by her husband".
+But when they come in front of the world, she will stand by her husband."
 Her character discriminates between her son and her daughter; she said, "She is evidently partial to her son.
 With her daughter, she displays a mentality typical of many Indian mothers.
 Even though her daughter is in a bad marriage as well, she discourages her from taking a divorce."
 Shah said accepted the part because it "was one of the best scripts I had read in a very long time.
 It was sharp, wicked, and emotional, without being melodramatic."
 To prepare for her role, she formed an outline of her character by forming Neelam's history and personality.